1. The Unification Church of Sun Myung Moon by Jane Day Mook

 This book was published by the Japanese UC on October 2, 2000.
 It shows one of the main Waseda University buildings behind Moon.
 On page 26 it published the fake Waseda University graduation certificate for Moon shown below.

-▲ The Unification Church of Japan even made a fake Waseda University graduation certificate for Moon!
-The name at the end of the certificate is Mr Murai Sukenaka (村井 資長).
-He was a president of Waseda University, but he strongly opposed the Unification Church and CARP.
+There is no signature.
+The name at the end of the certificate is Mr Murai Sukenaka, 村井 資長.
+He was a president of Waseda University, but he was strongly opposed the Unification Church and CARP.

 The FFWPU is building an internet encyclopedia.
 Much of the material is taken from Wikipedia and then embellished.
 And guess what was on the Waseda University page in 2012…